 Matthew says John the Baptist asked Jesus, “Are you the one we’ve all been waiting for?”
 (Matthew 11:3).

 Jesus told John, “The blind can see.
 The crippled can walk.
 Lepers are cleansed and free of the disease.
 The deaf can hear.
 The dead come back to life.
 The poor are getting good news for a change” (Matthew 11:5).

 That’s a yes.

-Anonymous, like all four Gospels about Jesus.
-The first person on record to credit Matthew, one of the 12 disciples of Jesus, was a bishop from what is now Turkey: Papias of Hierapolis (about AD 100-140).
+The writer is anonymous, like all four Gospels about Jesus.
+The first person on record to credit Matthew, one of the 12 disciples of Jesus, was a bishop from what is now Turkey, Papias of Hierapolis (about AD 100-140).

 This Gospel is the only one to report that Matthew was the tax collector Jesus invited to become one of the 12 apostles (Matthew 9:9).
 The other Gospels say Levi was the taxman.

-Matthew covers the lifetime of Jesus, from about 4 BC-AD 33.
-Most Bible experts say the author wrote Matthew sometime after Romans crushed the Jewish rebellion for independence and, in AD 70, levelled Jerusalem along with the world’s only Jewish Temple, which has never been rebuilt.
+Matthew covers the lifetime of Jesus, from about 4 BC to AD 33.
+Most Bible experts say the author wrote Matthew sometime after Romans crushed the Jewish rebellion for independence and, in AD 70, leveled Jerusalem, along with the world’s only Jewish Temple that has never been rebuilt.
 Many date the book to the AD 80s.

 By comparison, that would be like someone today writing a biography of someone who died about 50 years ago.

 Most scholars say Mark’s Gospel came first, possibly in the AD 60s.

 The oldest nearly complete copies of Matthew date to the AD 300s.
 Fragments date as early as the late AD 100s, about a century after Matthew likely was written.